easypanel-io/website/docs/05-templates/openproject/index.md

 ## Description

-OpenProject is an open-source project management software that offers efficient classic, agile, or hybrid project management in a secure environment.
-It allows users to take control of their data and protect their privacy with data sovereignty.
-OpenProject provides system and network security, free and open-source software (FOSS), and peace of mind hosting in the EU.
-It is suitable for both on-premises installation and cloud hosting.
-With OpenProject, teams can easily connect, structure their work, and achieve results.
-It offers project planning and scheduling, agile project management with Scrum and Kanban methodologies, and a team planner to visually assign tasks.
-OpenProject is a leading open-source project management software with a large community of users and developers.
-It offers different hosting options, including self-managed, enterprise on-premises, and enterprise cloud.
-OpenProject is trusted by successful companies and has received positive feedback from customers.
+OpenProject is an open-source project management software designed to facilitate efficient project management in a secure environment.
+It caters to various project management styles including classic, agile, or hybrid.
+The software allows you to take control of your data with the highest standards in data security and privacy.
+OpenProject can be installed on-premises in your own infrastructure, ensuring full control and 100% data ownership.
+It offers a variety of security features such as https encryption of your data, password security, two-factor authentication, and more.
+OpenProject supports agile project management and methodologies such as Scrum and Kanban, allowing teams to deliver better and faster.
+It also features a team planner to visually assign tasks to team members, helping to plan activities and gain perspective on the team&#39;s workload.
+OpenProject is also a powerful tool for project planning and scheduling, enabling teams to collaboratively create and visualize project plans, analyze required activities, and create a detailed plan for project deliverables.

 ## Instructions